CISA.gov

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to cause a memory leak or execute arbitrary code.
+Successful exploitation of these vulnerabilities could allow an attacker to modify data or cause a denial-of-service condition on web interface functionality.

 3. TECHNICAL DETAILS 3.1 AFFECTED PRODUCTS